Gambia Information Site

 Step 3:

-Payment of stamp duty and deposit of corporate tax with Commissioner of Income Tax.
+Payment of stamp duty and deposit of corporate tax with Commissioner of Income Tax at the GRA.

 Step 4: